We are the 111 team.

 - communicate clearly and efficiently in all kinds of situations

-You’ll find there are endless opportunities to grow and progress your career as a health adviser or call handler, and you’ll have regular check-ins to discuss where you want to be and how we can help you get there.
+You’ll find there are endless opportunities to grow and progress your career in NHS 111, and you’ll have regular check-ins to discuss where you want to be and how we can help you get there.

 You could progress to a leadership role, or specialise in coaching or training new recruits, for example.
 Or you can use it as a stepping-stone into other roles, such as a nurse or paramedic.